jrfinkbeiner/graphcore_snn/custom_lif_single_layer/notes.md

 ## TODO

-* write tensor allocation code for weights and inputs (see PopGRU for inspiration how allocation can be handled?)
+* write tensor allocation code for weights and inputs
-* hello
+* improve tile mapping (also for sparse2dense operation)

 ## Questions

 * Are multiple threads automatically used if multiple vertices are put on the same tile for the same compute set?
 -> Yes
 * What is the `layerSizes` parameter in `rnn::RnnParams` used for?
 Should I set it to the dense, or the sparse sizes?
 -> as far as I can see only used for state creation.
 For now sufficient to set to sparse?
 * how to define good cycle count estimate?
--> will be public info soon, but not relevant for performance, just
+-> will be public info soon, but not relevant for performance or compiler, just debugging/analysis
 * does a vertex Input<poplar::Tensor> or sth similar with two d shape exist?
 -> `Vector<Vector<>>`
 * how to turn poplar 2d tensor to `Vector<Vector<>>`for vertex input/output
+* custom op with tf 2 ?

 ## Remaning Issues